 At present, the difficulty is that some Internet users are rather reluctant to buy from a foreign merchant site.

 If a product is poorly referenced online in a foreign country, the customer’s act of buying will not be obvious and the contract of trust cannot be established.

 The language barrier is a major obstacle.
 This is why Europe wanted, among other things, that e-commerce sites be translated into 25 languages and include a payment system in 7 different currencies.

 Numerous e-commerce players such as FEVAD took up the cause against this directive, which was finally reworked and then passed.
-Among the obstacles, we also find the lack of organisations to help exporting items, customs fees and administrative complexity.
+Among the obstacles, we also find the lack of organizations to help to export items, customs fees, and administrative complexity.